 - Surface Pro should boot from USB now.

-If Surface Pro 6 is Not Booting from USB;
+Troubleshoot If Surface Pro is Not Booting from a USB

 a) Make sure that that booting order is set properly.

-You need to access the UEFI settings (which we did to disable the secure boot in earlier steps).
+You need to access the UEFI settings (like mentioned earlier to disable the Secure Boot).

-Power off the device, press and hold volume up button then power on the device.
-After seeing the surface logo, release the volume up button, that will take you to the settings.
+Power off the device, press and hold the volume up button, then power on the device.
+After seeing the surface logo, release the volume up button, which will take you to the settings.

-Access the boot configuration options and enable and reorder the USB storage to boot from USB.
+Access the boot configuration options and enable or reorder the USB storage boot.

-b) The USB disk should be in FAT32 and UEFI compatible, if not, disable the secure boot option as we did in step 1 and change the boot order.
+The USB disk should be FAT32 and UEFI compatible; if not, disable the secure boot option as we did in step 1 and change the boot order.

 With the above steps, if the bootable OS image you have on the USB is intact, you should be able to boot the Surface Pro from USB and install Windows 10/11 OS.